w3f/General-Grants-Program/grants/speculative/KILT_AnonymousCredentials.md

   - Create JavaScript module for the SRML
     - JavaScript API for accumulator handling
     - Add integration tests
-  - Integration into KILT SDK

 - **Milestone 3 - Documentation** (2 weeks)
-Goal: make our solution easily accessible for the developer community
+*Goal:* Make our solution easily accessible for the developer community.
-  - Write documentation for new features in the KILT SDK Docs
+  - Write documentation for features of Substrate Anonymous Credentials (Portable Gabi Library and Revocations SRML)
-  - Write tutorial on how to use the the KILT Anonymous Credential Suite
+  - Write tutorial on how to use the the Substrate Anonymous Credentials
   - Write medium article to explain the concepts
   - Publicise our solution on social networks